scdenney/immigration-backlash-study/README.md

 # Fairness or Threat?
 Understanding Sources of Immigration Backlash in Democracies

-**A Comparative Study of Immigration Attitudes Across Four Countries**

 ## Project Overview

 Immigration has become one of the most contentious political issues in democracies today, generating significant public backlash and policy instability.
 Scholarly debate has largely centered on two competing explanations for immigration attitudes: **group threat theory** (dominant groups react defensively when immigration threatens cultural identity, national character, or established social hierarchies) and **economic competition theory** (attitudes driven by perceived individual economic threats like job competition, or sociotropic concerns about national economic impacts).
 However, recent work by Levy and Wright (2020) on American attitudes toward immigration introduces a third perspective: "civic fairness" – the idea that natives (Americans, in this case) evaluate immigration through moral principles of legal compliance and equal opportunity, potentially overriding both group-based concerns and economic calculations.